ClaimsCompass/ClaimsCompass/README.md

 Claims Compass is a triaging system that organizes claims based on urgency and complexity.
 Thus, claim examiners can address complex claims faster and fast-track simpler claims.
 We used technologies such as React, Java Spring, and PostgreSQL.
 We would like to acknowledge MaterialUI's templates for the frontend: https://demos.adminmart.com/free/nextjs/modernize-nextjs-free/landingpage/index.html

+You can see our entire journey from conception to implementation here: https://drive.google.com/drive/folders/12gBvTVogDdBOfHqe4uPHxgHzluzwVV5Z?usp=sharing

 1. [Installation](#installation)
 2. [License](#license)